hipic/solr-unstructured-index/README.md

     <!-- uniqueKey>id</uniqueKey -->
 ```

-And, we need to remove or comment elevate.xml at solrconf.xml, which is to .
-Note:
+And, we need to remove or comment elevate.xml at solrconf.xml, which is to use uuid instead of using "doc id" defined at elevate.xml
+Note: Not sure if this is really neccessary though.

 ```bash
 <!-- searchComponent name="elevator" class="solr.QueryElevationComponent" -->
     <!-- pick a fieldType to analyze queries -->